amilner42/viva-doc/DEPLOY.md

 [ec2-user ~/viva-doc/node-services]$ npm install
 [ec2-user ~/viva-doc/node-services]$ npm run build

-# WARNING set the environment variables or this script will complain
+# WARNING set the environment variables or this script will complain.
+The required environment variables can be found
+#         in `node-services/src/github-app/config.ts`
+#
-# You will need the private `.pem` file to be able to deploy, ask Arie for that file.
+# You will also need the private `.pem` file to be able to deploy, ask Arie for that file.
 [ec2-user ~/viva-doc/node-services]$ npm run forever-github-app-start
 ```

+##### Commands to start / stop / read logs / check status of the GitHub App

+Everything is in the `node-services/package.json` - importantly, the `forever` commands.